HuygensING/translatin/docs/transcription.md

 ## `titleFull`

-Long title of the work, includes subtitle
+Long title of the drama, includes subtitle
 The values of this feature have type str.
 *   `conversionMethod`: `derived`
 *   `conversionCode`: `tt`